Endrjurejwen/political-stupidity/README.md

 - React-transition-group - for animating mount and unmount
 - Prop-types - for react props checking
 - Jest - for testing
-- Jest - for react components testing
+- React-testing-library - for react components testing
-- React-testing-library - for testing
 - Airbnb-extended eslint - for linting
 - Prettier - for code style checking